Decide what every saved video is for.

 Review 50 saved videos free.
 Buy once if it saves your queue.

-50 saved videos free, no credit card
+- 50 saved videos free, no credit card

-Watch Later, subscriptions, and playlists today
+- Watch Later, subscriptions, and playlists

-Short summaries before you spend time
+- Short summaries before you spend the watch time

-Deep summaries and transcripts when it matters
+- Deep summaries and transcripts when it matters

-Collections, merge, and AI organize
+- Playlists, merge, and AI organize

-Local-first review state on your Mac
+- Local review state on your Mac

-14-day refund and first year of updates
+- 14-day refund and first year of updates